nopeslide/lifesensor/docker/README.md

   - delete all all versions of all images

 ---
-## Building a single image
-1. change into the directory of the image
-2. run `make build`
-   - you may specify additional options, see `make help` for more information

-or
-1. run `make build-<IMAGE>`, where `<IMAGE>` is the image you want to build

----
 ## Run a container
-1. change into the directory of the image
+1. change into the version directory of the image
 2. run `make run`
    - you may specify additional options, see `make help` for more information
    - you may specify `EXEC` to run a single command